partylikeits1983/miden-tutorials/book/src/rust-client/create_deploy_tutorial.md

 ## Step 1: Initialize your repository
-CCreate a new Rust repository for your Miden project and navigate to it with the following command:
+Create a new Rust repository for your Miden project and navigate to it with the following command:
 ```bash
 cargo new miden-rust-client
 cd miden-rust-client